The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Look And Feel

-Those who are familiar with the Fujifilm XT1 will feel right at home with the new model.
-The camera is slightly thicker but still feels about the same in the hand.
+Those familiar with the Fujifilm XT1 will feel right at home with the new model.
+The camera is slightly thicker but still feels the same in the hand.

-As far as buttons and layout go, the only different thing is the removal of the focus assist button which is now replaced with a thumbstick to adjust the focus point.
+As far as buttons and layout go, the only difference is removing the focus assist button, which is now replaced with a thumbstick to adjust the focus point.

-They’ve also put on a different rubber eyepiece over the EVF that works a little better for blocking out the sun.
+They’ve also put on a different rubber eyepiece over the EVF that works better for blocking the sun.

 All in all, the camera will feel like an improvement for anyone familiar with the XT1, but it also feels rock solid and very high quality compared to most of the competition.